 Do these Huatean Home Sofa sectionals feel more upright or more lounge-focused?

 Most of them lean lounge-focused, especially the boneless sectional and the sleeper.
-The storage modular sectional is the best option here when you want steadier upright support.
+The 114.17-inch storage model is the best option here when you want steadier upright support.

 Which model handles posture changes best during a long movie?

-The 125" corduroy modular sectional is the easiest for constant shifting and stretching out, while the 114.17" modular storage sectional stays the most stable when you return to an upright posture.
+The 125-inch corduroy modular sectional is the easiest for constant shifting and stretching out, while the 114.17-inch modular storage sectional feels more stable when you come back upright.

 What’s the biggest comfort risk for shorter or petite users?

 Depth fit.
-The boneless sectional can feel very deep and low, which encourages slouching unless you use a pillow strategy.
+The boneless sectional in particular can feel very deep and low, which makes slouching more likely unless you add a pillow strategy.

 Which is the best choice if I host overnight guests?